thanegill/itc280/articles/12_03_12_assignment9.md

-Title: Nine &#10093;&#10093; Pagation
+Title: Nine &#10093;&#10093; Pagination
 Type: assignment
 Date: 2012-03-12
 Time Spent: 180

-Since what Bill gave out was built for his sprockets applictaion I had to built my own implementation of the pagger class.
+Since what Bill gave out was built for his sprockets application I had to built my own implementation of the pager class.
 This is what I came up with:

 	<?php
 	function displayPagation($numPosts, $currentPage = 0) {